A short history

 The wording 'Musgaves Original' is common to both stoves.

-of a cylindrical Musgrave warm air stove
+is fine example of a cylindrical Musgrave warm air

 which carries the wording 'D2 Musgrave's Original'.